zhehaowang/zhehao.me/book-notes/philosophy-ideas/readme.md

 Our conceptions of justice, liberty, the dignity of the individual at least when the individual appears before the bars, are developments of a Greek philosophical foundation and Roman lawyers.

 An orderly process in which a disinterested judge can weigh evidence, examine claimants and arrive at a judgment that is conformable not to the popular will but to reason and reasonableness.

+### Augustine on Human Nature

+St Augustine (354 - 430), the City of God, Confessions (what changed him, the sources of his confusion and his salvation in faith).

+Lays the philosophical foundation for much of Christianity.
+Studied Cicero.
+Professor of rhetoric at the imperial court in Milan, contemporary of St Ambrose.

+Reflecting on the disciplined anti-intellectualism of early Christians: being skeptical about the ancient pagan's work on philosophy being the right guide, as he already has the right guide: the life and teaching of Jesus Christ.

+The likelihood of success of a faith is greatly reduced if it has officially anti-intellectual attitudes.
+A properous religion is usually promalgated by teaching, a set of practices performed by the intellectuals schooled in the way of the world.

+Augustine recovers the philosophical wisdom of the ancient, and uses it to fortify the teachings of the church.

+Ascent towards knowledge is impelled by a sincere love of God allowing one to reach heights otherwise unreachable.
+True wisdom is nothing but fear of God.

+Augustinian solution to the problems of evil, if God is all-loving, omniscient and omnipotent; if there is no free will, how can I be held accountable for what I do.

+How do you know about God?
+In most forms we know from experience.
+But having accepted God is immaterial, how can God be known to exist epistemologically at all?
+Augustine takes a dialectical approach not unlike Plato's Meno.

+You can perceive a square, but not a triliagon (thousand-sided), but you can conceive of (understand) one.
+You are capable of knowing by conception, what you cannot know by perception.
+And you can conceive of God although not perceive one.